-There is more focus on creating mood and recognition of the time we spend here so versatility, comfort, lighting and entertainment have become super important.
+Newer kitchen ideas focus on creating mood and recognize the time we spend in the space – so versatility, comfort, lighting and entertainment have become super important.

-The old cliché of ‘hub of the home’ is truer than ever – all life happens here so even dedicated work stations are finding their way into modern kitchen layouts.
-Appliances are quieter while new technology is super-connected so dinner can take almost take care of itself.
+The old cliché of ‘hub of the home’ is truer than ever – all life happens here, so even dedicated work stations are finding their way into modern kitchen layouts.
+Appliances are quieter, while new technology is super-connected so dinner can almost take care of itself.